lfender6445/theme_bandit/README.md

 Enjoy rapid prototyping with theme bandit :heart:

 Wordpress themes are beautiful!
-Now you can easily convert your favorite wordpress themes to a small ruby app.
+Now you can easily convert your favorite wordpress theme to a small ruby app.

 This gem converts any site template (Wordpress, Joomla, HTML) into a small and simple sinatra rack application, handling all of the JS and CSS for you.